Leadership is complicated.

 Is anyone born a leader?

 Leadership is a lifelong pursuit.
-It was challenging when people looked to me for answers.
-I’ve felt like a deer in headlights. 🦌
+It’s challenging when people seek answers, and I sometimes feel like a deer in headlights. 🦌

-However, all experiences lead to confidence; everything is easy when you’ve done it all.
+However, all experiences build confidence; everything becomes easy once you’ve done it all.

-I’ve grown into leadership.
-I’ve dug deep, done the work, and now I lead with confidence and humility.
-I forge paths to improve experiences within my control.
-I do it for you—my family—and my friends.
+I’ve grown into leadership, dug deep, and now lead with confidence and humility.
+I forge paths to improve experiences for my family and friends.

-If you are an aspiring or struggling leader, with time, you will succeed.
-Believe in yourself like you do your heroes. 🦸🏻♂️
+If you’re an aspiring or struggling leader, you’ll succeed with time.
+Believe in yourself as much as your heroes and be the hero you need. 🦸🏻♂️

 What’s Your Philosophy?